yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

     >}}

 Depending on the shape of the terrain, or the camera angle, the issue can surface again.
-But as a temporal solution, this change makes playing affected games much more tolerable.
+But as a temporary solution, this change makes playing affected games much more tolerable.
 Work continues!

 ## CPU, kernel, services, and optimizations